-We have three banding stations that are open to the public.
+We have three banding stations that are open to the public on select dates.
 Visit us to meet our scientists and watch research in action!
 Scroll down for more information on these projects.

 These stations are supported through your donations.
 We appreciate any contributions you can make!

 We conduct breeding season and migration songbird monitoring at IBO’s Diane Moore Nature Center on varying dates from June to October each year.
 This station is closed in the winter and spring.
 Read more on our Boise River Research Station page.

 We welcome small groups, school field trips, and community groups.
 Sign up to attend a free banding event today!